 In June 2009, the FASB issued new guidance which replaces the quantitative-based risks and rewards calculation for determining which enterprise, if any, has a controlling financial interest in a variable interest entity ("VIE") with an approach focused on identifying which enterprise has the power to direct the activities of the VIE that most significantly impacts the entity's economic performance and the obligation to absorb losses or the right to receive benefits from the entity.
-The new guidance is effective for annual reporting periods that begin after November 15, 2009.
-The Company does not expect this new guidance to have a material impact on the Company's consolidated financial statements.
+The new guidance was effective for annual reporting periods that began after November 15, 2009.
+The Company's adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.

 In June 2009, the FASB issued new guidance which eliminates the exceptions for qualifying special-purpose entities from consolidation guidance and the exception that permitted sale accounting for certain mortgage securitization when a transferor has not surrendered control over the transferred financial assets.
-The new guidance is effective for annual reporting periods that begin after November 15, 2009.
-The Company does not expect this new guidance to have a material impact on the Company's consolidated financial statements.
+The new guidance was effective for annual reporting periods that began after November 15, 2009.
+The Company's adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.

 In January 2010, the FASB issued new guidance that clarifies the decrease-in-ownership of subsidiaries provisions of GAAP.
 The new guidance clarifies to which subsidiaries the decrease-in-ownership provision of Accounting Standards Codification 810-10 apply.
-The new guidance is effective for the Company in the first quarter of 2010.
-The Company does not expect this new guidance to have a material impact on the Company's consolidated financial statements.
+The new guidance was effective for the Company in the first quarter of 2010.
+The Company's adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.

 In January 2010, the FASB issued new guidance related to the disclosures about transfers into and out of Levels 1 and 2 fair value classifications and separate disclosures about purchases, sales, issuances and settlements relating to the Level 3 fair value classification.
 The new guidance also clarifies existing fair value disclosures about the level of disaggregation and about inputs and valuation techniques used to measure the fair value.
-In addition, the new guidance amends guidance on employers' disclosures about postretirement benefit plan assets to require that disclosures be provided by classes of assets instead of by major categories of assets.
-The new guidance is effective to the Company in the first quarter of 2010 except for the requirement to provide the Level 3 activity of purchases, sales, issuances and settlements on a gross basis, which is effective for the Company in the first quarter of 2011.
-The Company does not expect this new guidance to have a material impact on the Company's consolidated financial statements.
+The new guidance was effective for the Company in the first quarter of 2010 except for the requirement to provide the Level 3 activity of purchases, sales, issuances and settlements on a gross basis, which is effective for the Company in the first quarter of 2011.
+The Company's adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.
+The Company also does not expect the Level 3 requirements of the new guidance effective the first quarter of 2011 to have a material impact on the Company's consolidated financial statements.